-- D. Payment to Counsel for LPS Conservatee.
-If private counsel is appointed to represent an LPS conservatee or proposed LPS conservatee and the person has the ability to pay compensation and expenses of counsel, as indicated on the Order Appointing Counsel, the petition for compensation shall be filed in the LPS proceeding following the guidelines set forth in subsection (B) above.
-If a conservator of the estate has been appointed, the petition should include the case number of the estate proceeding, if known to the court-appointed attorney.
-The court shall order the conservator of the estate or, if none, the person, to pay in any manner the court determines to be reasonable and compatible with the person's financial ability. - E. Time for Submission of Request for Compensation by Court Appointed Attorney.
-If an attorney is appointed by the Court to represent a proposed conservatee in connection with appointment of a conservator, any request for attorney fees in relation to the appointment shall be made within ninety (90) days of the appointment of a conservator.
-If the attorney fees requested related to any other matter involving the conservatee, such as sales or accountings, said fee request shall be made no later than ninety (90) days after the hearing on or conclusion of the matter.
-If the Court does not discharge counsel for a conservatee at the hearing of a matter and continues the appointment, any final fee request of Court appointed counsel shall be made within ninety (90) days after the Court later discharges counsel, but in no event later than the hearing on a final account.
-(Effective January 1, 2017; Rule 7.15.10 (now 7.15.9) renumbered effective January 1, 2006; adopted as Rule 84.10 effective January 1, 2004)
+1. If an attorney is appointed by the Court to represent a proposed conservatee and will be paid by the County, they shall comply with the requirements outlined in subsection C.

+- 2. If an attorney is appointed by the Court to represent a proposed conservatee and will be paid by the conservatorship estate upon Court approval of fees pursuant to Probate Code section 1470, et. seq., any request for fees shall be made within ninety (90) days of the appointment of a conservator. - a.
+If the attorney fees requested relate to any other matter involving the conservatee, such as sales or accountings, said fee request shall be made no later than ninety (90) days after the hearing on or conclusion of the matter. - b.
+If the Court does not discharge counsel for a conservatee and continues the appointment, any final fee request of Court appointed counsel shall be made within ninety (90) days after the Court later discharges counsel, but in no event later than the hearing on a final account.
+(Effective July 1, 2021; Rule 7.15.10 (now 7.15.9) renumbered effective January 1, 2006; adopted as Rule 84.10 effective January 1, 2004)